jvdjugal3886/jvdjugal3886/README.md

 I live for challenging problems—whether it’s optimizing performance, scaling applications, or figuring out why the build broke at 2 AM.
 Every project is an excuse to push the limits of what’s possible (and occasionally, to test my patience).

-💡 Motto: If it’s not broken, you’re not pushing hard enough.
-🔗 Portfolio: jvdjugal3886.github.io/MyPortfolio

 Let’s build something innovative… or at least something that doesn’t crash on launch. 🚀.</h3>